Mapotempo/libuv/README.md

 * The installation requires __subversion__ to be installed on your system and available on the PATH
 * Windows users will require a copy of Visual Studio 2010 or later.
 [Visual Studio Express](http://www.microsoft.com/visualstudio/eng/products/visual-studio-express-products) works fine.

+or

-or if you have a compatible libuv.(so|dylib|dll) on the PATH already, setting the environmental variable `USE_GLOBAL_LIBUV` will prevent compliling the packaged version.
+if you have a compatible `libuv.(so | dylib | dll)` on the PATH already, setting the environmental variable `USE_GLOBAL_LIBUV` will prevent compiling the packaged version.

 ## What's supported